 Got some new music on the way?
 In order to distribute your release, you're going to need some artwork!

-If you don't have any image-editing software and don't want to pay someone to design the artwork for you, consider designing your own for free using the Beatchain media library.
+If you don't have any image-editing software and don't want to pay someone to design the artwork for you, consider designing your own using the Beatchain media library.

 Here we'll explain how you can turn an existing photo or stock image into album artwork.

 Open up your media library and drag and drop your photo to upload it.
 Make sure it's a high resolution image, or it may result in your whole release being rejected by the streaming platforms!